Big Potential Breakthrough FAQs

 VCSEs can apply for investment plan grants between £40,000 to £50,000.
 An investment plan grant is available to VCSEs that already have a social investment proposition and know what the deal might look like.

 VCSEs can apply for a preliminary grant and subsequently an investment plan grant.
+If you receive a preliminary grant you will need to complete this before applying for an investment plan grant.
 Over both grants, VCSEs will not usually receive more than £75,000.
 However, in exceptional circumstances, the Big Potential panel can choose to consider an application for an investment plan grant which would bring the level of request across the two grants over £75,000 (and up to £150,000 at a maximum).
 These circumstances would include:

 - exceptional innovation which would benefit other parts of the sector